 Known For : Jungle Safari, Corbett National Park | Elephant Ride in Corbett National Park | Corbett Waterfall

 Located in the foothills of the Western Himalaya in Uttarakhand, Corbett National Park is any bird lover’s paradise.
 It falls in the biodiversity-rich region and covers a wide range of habitats which makes it home to almost over 500 species of birds.
 The top birds of this region are the Great Slaty Woodpeckers, Ibisbill and Raptors.
-Spend 4-5 days here and relish the sight of such beautiful birds.
+Spend 4-5 days at this bird sanctuary in India and relish the sight of such beautiful birds.

 Best Time : Mid October to Mid June

 One may combine the tour of Jim Corbett National Park along with higher elevation birding at Pangot and Sattal.
-These are two different destinations located in the Kumaon region which are quite popular for Himalayan Birding experience.
+These are two different bird sanctuaries in India located in the Kumaon region which are quite popular for Himalayan Birding experience.
 Both these locations are a short drive from the town of Nainital.
 Pangot showcases the birds of higher altitude, whereas Sattal has the birds from the lower Himalayan range.
 Spot the Cheer Pheasant and the Koklass in Pangot surely.

 Known For : Seven Lakes | Bhimtal | Subhash Dhara

 A group of seven freshwater lakes, a stash of nature's bounty and loads of migratory birds and panoramic vistas make this wonderful place called Sattal.
 A paradise for nature buffs and bird watchers, Sattal has a mystery to it that makes it all the more charming and photographer's paradise.
-Pangot and Sattal can be an ideal spots for bird lovers as they get to see various kind of bird species every year.
+Pangot and Sattal can be ideal bird sanctuaries in India for bird lovers as they get to see various kind of bird species throughout the year.

 Best Time : April to June, September to December

 Imagine a scene of pink flamingos all around you on a vast desert of salt.
 Does not it sound amazing?
 Yes, this is what you can experience if you visit Little Rann of Kutch in Gujarat.
 Little Rann of Kutch is the southern part of the Great Rann and offers beautiful wildlife viewing facilities.
-It is home to the flamingos in India, and you can truly spend an entire week gazing at them.
+It is home to the flamingos in India, and you can truly spend an entire week gazing at them at this bird sanctuary in India.
 One may also spot the Houbara Bustard, cranes, Macqueen’s Bustard, Sociable Lapwing, reef egrets and some other desert birds.

-Also known as the Keoladeo Ghana National Park, this birding destination has been conferred the World Heritage tag.
+Also known as the Keoladeo Ghana National Park, this bird sanctuary in India has been conferred the World Heritage tag.
 It is home to a wide variety of birds, and the major attraction of this place is the magpie robins, lapwings, water hens, storks, herons, spoonbills and egrets.
 One can also find the very rare Sarus cranes out here.
 If migratory birds are what interest you, you must visit this place during the winter months.
 Bharatpur is undoubtedly one of the most popular bird sanctuaries in India and is frequented by tourists from India as well as abroad.

 Situated 22km south of Bangalore, Bannerghatta National Park is also one of the bird sanctuaries in India.
 It is an excellent bird watching place and is the habitat to a few exotic birds of the South.
 It has more than 150 species of birds which makes it excellent for scrub birding.
 This is also the home of endemic yellow throated bulbul.